 - If you have a remaining balance, you’ll want to transfer your funds to another financial institution before closing your account.
 You can also fill out the Account Closure or Partial Withdrawal Request form if you want your balance to be sent to you via check.
 Make sure you switch the accounts on any bills you have on auto-pay, so your payments can continue to go through.

-- Signing into your Wells Fargo account and going to ‘Contact Us’.
+- Contact Wells Fargo by visiting a Wells Fargo branch to close the account in-person or sign into your Wells Fargo account and click on ‘Contact Us’.
 From there, go to the ‘More’ menu to submit a formal request to close your account.

 To make sure Wells Fargo canceled your account, get a written confirmation for your records.